Simple and near-optimal algorithms for hidden stratification and multi-group learning: Introduction

 \subsection{Paper outline}

 The remainder of the paper is organized as follows.
 In \pref{sec:setting}, we formalize the multi-group learning setting.
 In \pref{sec:simple-algorithm} we present a simple algorithm for the multi-group learning problem that achieves a suboptimal generalization bound.
 In \pref{sec:sleeping-experts}, we give a reduction to the online sleeping experts problem.
 The resulting algorithm achieves the correct generalization rate, though this comes at the expense of a significantly more complicated learning algorithm.
 Finally, in \pref{sec:realizable}, we consider a setting in which each group has a corresponding perfect classifier.
-Here we show that there is no need to trade off simplicity and optimality: a relatively simple algorithm achieves the optimal per-group learning rate.